Fairness Interventions in Classification: A Study on AI Explainability: Explaining 's results

 \section{Explaining \fairdream's results}

-To better situate the correction method of \fairdream, we need to say more about the landscape of “algorithmic fairness”, that is about extant methods to bring a model closer to statistical fairness criteria \cite{mehrabi2021survey}.
+To explain the correction method of \fairdream, we need to say more about the landscape of “algorithmic fairness”, that is about extant methods to bring a model closer to statistical fairness criteria \cite{mehrabi2021survey}. {We describe the in-processing character of the method, and we explain the distinctive way in which reweighting works in it.} For more details, the reader can refer to the full code available in the anonymized GitHub repository: \url{https://anonymous.4open.science/r/fair-reweighting-study/README.md}.